 Plan members who joined the system before July 27, 1976, are not required to make contributions.
 Those joining on or after July 27, 1976, and before January 1, 2010, with less than ten years of credited services are required to contribute 3% of their salary.
-Those joining on or after January 1, 2010 and before April 1, 2012, are required to contribute 3% of their salary throughout active membership.
-Those joining on or after April 1, 2012, are required to contribute between 3% and 6% dependent on their salary throughout active membership.
+Those joining on or after January 1, 2010 and before April 1, 2012, are required to contribute between 3% and 6% dependent on their salary throughout active membership.
 Employers are required to contribute at an actuarially determined rate based on salaries paid.
 Under the authority of the NYSRSSL, the Comptroller annually certifies the actuarially determined rates expressly used in computing the employers' contributions for the ERS' fiscal year ended March 31st, and employer contributions are either paid by the prior December 15th less a 1% discount or by the prior February 1st.
 The Village paid 100% of the required contributions as billed by the ERS for the current year and each of the two preceding years.
+The Village's contribution rate was 15.13% of the covered payroll for the ERS fiscal year ended March 31, 2018.